feast-dev/feast/docs/how-to-guides/adding-a-new-offline-store.md

 ### 1.1 Type Mapping

-Most online stores will have to perform some custom mapping of online store datatypes to feast value types.
+Most offline stores will have to perform some custom mapping of offline store datatypes to feast value types.
 - The function to implement here are `source_datatype_to_feast_value_type` and `get_column_names_and_types` in your `DataSource` class.
 * `source_datatype_to_feast_value_type` is used to convert your DataSource's datatypes to feast value types.
 * `get_column_names_and_types` retrieves the column names and corresponding datasource types.